 Scenic Byway 128 (SB128) is 67 or 71 miles (explanation below) of canyons, geology, and scenery going northeast up a gorge of the Colorado River, from US191 two miles north of Moab, Utah, to I-70 in the middle of nowhere between Green River, Utah, and Grand Junction, Colorado.

-The road has additional names: [part of] the Colorado Riverway (by the BLM), [part of] the Dinosaur Diamond Prehistoric Highway, and known simply as "the river road" by locals.
+The road has additional names: the Colorado Riverway (below Dewey), the Upper Colorado Scenic Byway, [part of] the Dinosaur Diamond Prehistoric Highway, and known simply as "the river road" by locals.

 The BLM, describing the Colorado Riverway:

 The only stretch of the Colorado River in Utah accessible by paved highways, the riverway allows visitors to drive along the river, enjoying the scenic wonderland of colorful cliffs, river-carved canyons, and massive sandstone spires.